ConacBreslin/CBBridge/README.md

 ## Future features
 In the future it would be anticipated that the site would;
 - have less text in sections that can be truncated with an ellipsis and a ‘read more’ option,
-- customise the navbar with green brackgound and silver text to blend in (this was not achieved on this release due to difficulties styling the hamburger icon svg).
+- customise the navbar with green brackgound and silver text to blend in (this was not achieved on this release due to difficulties styling the hamburger icon svg),
 - provide a members’ section that could be logged in to,
 - provide an online discussion forum for bridge problems,
-- ilnk to exisiting online bridge platforms like BridgeBaseOnline and RealBridge
+- ilnk to exisiting online bridge platforms like BridgeBaseOnline and RealBridge,
 - provide interactive bridge hands and quizzes.

 ## Languages used